programmerPhysicist/tomato/README.txt

 Then run
 chmod +x tomato.sh

-Next move tomato.sh to /usr/local/bin or /usr/bin
+Next move tomato.sh to /usr/local/bin or /usr/bin.
+Then, create a symlink called tomato in the bin folder.

 Alternatively, you can create a symlink to the location of tomato.sh